helloworlddan/hello-world.sh/site/content/posts/deploying-reusable-higher-level-resources-with-aws-cdk.md

 ```

 We are going to setup a project directory and initialize it with the CDK.
 I am
-choosing TypeScript to built this project.
+choosing TypeScript to build this project.
 ```bash
 $ mkdir cdk-setup-service
 $ cd cdk-setup-service